Consumer Confidence Reports (CCRs)

 DDW is currently working on other translations of the 2022 CCR template for water systems.

 Electronic delivery of the CCR is allowed.
 Guidance on delivery methods and examples are provided below.

 - eCCR Reference Document (Word) (updated on February 11, 2021)

 - Appendix A: Examples of Delivery Methods for eCCR (Word) – These examples are for the 2012 CCR.
 Your eCCR will need to be updated accordingly.

 - Appendix B: eCCR Certification Form (Suggested Format) (Word) (updated on February 11, 2021)

 - EAR User Guidance Document

 Readers interested in finding out more about the quality of their drinking water should refer to their water systems' annual CCRs.

-Many CCRs for California water systems are available on the US EPA's web site.
+Many CCRs for California water systems are also available on the US EPA's website.

 For questions regarding uploading and viewing CCR and CCR certification forms or other questions specific to your water system, please contact your DDW District Office / LPA.
 DDW District Office or LPA contact information is available at https://sdwis.waterboards.ca.gov/PDWW/.